Plutus Visa Card Review 2026

 ATM Withdrawals

-Recommendation: Avoid ATM use.
-The 1.5% fee negates your cashback.
-Use the card for tap-to-pay purchases instead.
+Recommendation: Avoid ATM use entirely.
+The 2.5% fee wipes out any cashback earned.
+Use the card for tap-to-pay purchases only.

 Restricted Merchants (No Rewards)